 Eating Disorder Treatment for LGBTQ-Identifying Individuals

-No matter your gender identity or sexual orientation, at Carolina House, you can be yourself without fear of judgment.
+We welcome clients of all gender identities and sexual orientations.
+At Carolina House, you can be yourself without fear of judgment.
 As part of our diverse recovery community, you’ll be surrounded by peers and professionals who will uplift and encourage you when you need it most.

 Carolina House offers comprehensive services to address eating disorders and certain co-occurring mental health conditions.
-Men and women age 17 and above can participate in treatment at the following levels:
+Individuals of any gender age 17 and above can participate in treatment at the following levels:

 - Residential treatment